open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 message.
 If no "Create" span exists for a message, the context of the related "Publish" span must be injected into the message.

+"Create" spans must not be created for forwarded messages into which a context has already been injected.

 ### Consumer

 For many use cases, it is not possible to rely on the presence of "Process"